Papillion La Vista Arts Network

 Picture

-Brian Guehring is the Playwright in Residence and Education Director of the Omaha Theater Company, whose education department does drama and dance education outreach for every single child in over 71 local schools each school year (reaching over 27,000 students).
+Brian Guehring is the Playwright in Residence and former Education Director at The Rose.
+He developed the theater segment for the Every Single Child program, drama and dance education outreach for every single child in over 71 local schools each school year (reaching over 27,000 students).
 His original play “The Super Adventures of Pyramid Man and Dr. Nutrition” and his adaptations of “Where the Red Fern Grows” and “Old Yeller” won AATE Unpublished Play Project Awards.
 His script “The Bully Show” was honored at the Kennedy Center’s New Visions/New Voices symposium.
-Brian also received a play-writing fellowship from the Nebraska Arts Council for his original script “King Chemo.”
-His plays have been produced by professional theaters for young audiences in Kentucky, South Carolina, Illinois, Florida, Michigan, Texas, Pennsylvania, Ohio,and Virginia in addition to productions by schools, universities and community groups.
+Brian also received a playwriting fellowship from the Nebraska Arts Council for his original script “King Chemo.”
+His plays have been produced by professional theaters for young audiences in Kentucky, South Carolina, Illinois, Florida, Michigan, Texas, Pennsylvania, Ohio, and Virginia, in addition to productions by schools, universities, and community groups.

 Sue Gillespie-Valker